WGL-2024/WGL_repo_2024/AP-protocol.md

 connected_drone_ids = ["connected_id1", "connected_id2", "connected_id3", "..."]
 ```
 - note that `connected_drone_ids` cannot contain `server_id` nor repetitions
-- note that a server cannot connect to other clients or servers.
+- note that a server cannot connect to other clients or servers
+- note that a server should be connected to at least two drones

 ### Example
 ```toml